eidietrich/mt-election-maps/README.md

 ## TODO:
 - Add to node-based development environment?
 (Webpack?)
 - Update CircleShadeMap.js for refactored data handling & responsiveness (or just give up on it and build new off of colorMap if I want to go there)
-- Retool DistrictArray.js so it doesn't take hideous data input (have it take multiple files, and move data nesting into the class)
-- Delete districts.json (blegh)
 - Make choropleth obsolete by adding a custom colorBy function to ColorMap
 - Figure out how to work data linkages between house and senate districts
-- Remove mergeData (replaced by bindToGeoJson)
 - Make house cartogram
 - Refine senate cartogram — figure out how to automate the process
 - Make local scope map Class (for honing in on particular places)
-- Add 'refresh' button to render class
-- Make house and senate district data table - TableByDistrict.js
 - Make 'control of house/senate' bar graph - ChamberControl.js

 - Figure out how to translate county-level candidate objects into a meaningful color for chart — who's ahead and by how much